 DWQ issues two types of UPDES permits: individual and general.
 Individual permits are for discharges from a single entity and involve a comprehensive permit application process.
 General permits cover a similar type of discharge across multiple entities.
 The general permits contain requirements for all permittees and are not specific to a single entity.
 NPDES and UPDES permits are reissued every five years or when a permit must be modified to account for alterations to the point source.
 NPDES/UPDES permits must be consistent with wasteload allocations developed in the TMDL process when they are reissued.
 Both NPDES/UPDES permits and TMDLs protect waterbodies from receiving more pollutant loading than the waterbody can assimilate.

 5.2.1 Utah Pollutant Discharge Elimination System (UPDES)

-The Jordanelle Special Service District Water Reclamation Facility (JSSDWRF, UT0025747) is the only permitted facility within this assessment unit (Table 12).
+The Jordanelle Special Service District Water Reclamation Facility (JSSDWRF, UT0025747) is the only permitted facility with the potential to discharge E. coli into this assessment unit (Table 11).